dequive/JudasLegal/replit.md

   - Frontend: Compiling and serving on port 5000
   - Chat functionality: Working in fallback mode (no OpenAI API quota)
   - Database: 5 legal documents loaded successfully
-  - Deployment: Ready for production with optimized health checks
+  - Health checks: Responding in <0.005s for deployment readiness